EsaLaboratory/OPLEM/README.md

 License
 --------
-For academic and professional use, please provide attribution to the papers describing OPEN/OPLEM.
+For academic and professional use, please provide attribution to the paper describing OPLEM.

 Contributors
 ------------